kostyanoob/Power/README.md

 Full article: https://arxiv.org/pdf/1910.06401.pdf

 ## Installation
 The installaion requires Python 3.6.8.
-The sources and the reuquired packages can be installed by running the following code in the terminal:
+The sources and the required packages can be installed by running the following code in the terminal:
 ```
 git clone https://github.com/kostyanoob/Power.git
 cd Power